Files / India

 2. The Escalation Ladder: Pakistan's Long-Term Use of Proxies Against India

-3. The Boomerang Effect of India's Punitive Strikes: Granting Pakistan a Major Symbolic Victory
+3. The Boomerang Effect: India's Punitive Strikes Grant Pakistan a Major Symbolic Victory

 4. Domestic Legitimacy: How the Crisis Reshaped the Image of Pakistan's Military

-5. The Rebound of Deterrence: The Failure of India's Efforts to Re-establish Deterrence
+5. The Rebound of Deterrence: India's Failed Efforts to Re-establish Deterrence

 6. Escalation Gone Too Far: The Logic of Conflict Under the Shadow of Nuclear War